LizBaldo/Find-Your-Art/README.md

 ![](find_your_art.png)
-Explore art styles you like using transfer learning
+Discover artwork around you using transfer learning